Felice Milano

 Felice Milano ([feˈliːtʃe miˈlaːno]; 23 May 1891 – 11 November 1915) was an Italian footballer who played as a forward.
 He represented the Italy national football team five times, the first being on 17 March 1912, the occasion of a friendly match against France in a 4–3 home loss.
 He was also part of Italy's squad for the football tournament at the 1912 Summer Olympics, but he did not play in any matches.
+He was an infantry corporal during the First World War.
+He died in 1915 in Zagora during the Battles of the Isonzo.